QCaudron/repeater_roundabout/files.md

 subtitle: Program your radios with Repeater Roundabout repeaters.
 ---

 In order to make the contesting life a little easier, we provide some files you can use to program your radios.
 These files are automatically generated each time a new repeater is added.
-Many thanks to [Mike K7MCK](https://www.qrz.com/db/k7mck) for contributing code to generate the AnyTone and Icom files.
+Many thanks to [Mike K7MCK](https://www.qrz.com/db/k7mck) for contributing code to generate the AnyTone D878 files.

 | Download | Type | FM | DMR | DSTAR | Fusion |
 |:--------:|:-----|:--:|:---:|:-----:|:------:|